Poly & Christian -- a huge and diverse field

 It was some years before I discovered that not just angels, but we poor humans, can sometimes do so right here.

-Page Turner (see above) tells how she traveled with a partner to her grandfather's Catholic funeral.
-The priest who officiated seemed to be thinking like little-boy me, and Page wonders why the religious are scared to think the next logical thought.
+Blogger and author Page Turner tells how she traveled with a partner to her grandfather's Catholic funeral.
+The priest who officiated seemed to be thinking like little me, and Page wonders why the religious are scared to think the next logical thought.

 A Polyamorous Heaven: Funerals Don’t Come With Trigger Warnings